DP1997/DP1997.github.io/_posts/0001-01-01-Campusboard-App.markdown

 <br>
 <span style="color: red">1)</span> lets the user manage the list view.
 He can configure the list to show only uploaded, scanned, unscanned or any combination of the aforementioned.
 <br>
 <span style="color: red">9)</span> represents the ratio of scanned to applied students as well as uploaded to applied students.
-This allows the professor or his/her assistant to gain an overview in one glance.
+This allows the professor or their assistant to gain an overview in one glance.
 <br>
 In order to push the current status of all students to the database, the user has to press button <span style="color: red">7)</span>.
 <br>